Farimah71/Weather-App/README.md

 -Location icon for searching the user's current location

--Tempreture of now and some more info about today's weather condition
+-Current tempreture and some more info about today's weather condition

 -Next 5 days weather tempreture forecast